enrict/enrict/README.md

 ### 👋 Hey, I'm Enric Trillo!
 I'm a recent bachelors graduate, currently based in London, UK.
-I enjoy using my knowledge and skills of modern technologies to solve problems and materialise ideas.
+I enjoy using my knowledge and skills in modern technologies to solve problems and materialise ideas.
 Some of the technologies I enjoy working with include React, plus others in the JavaScript umbrella like Node & Express, and GraphQL.
 Since I finished university, I started exploring new technologies beyond of what we were taught in lectures.
-So far, I've learnt a bit of Vue.Js (but I haven't touched it in a while), then I moved on to learning React.
+So far, I've learnt a bit of Vue.Js for some time(but I haven't touched it in a while), then I moved on to learning React.
 After getting comfortable with React, I started exploring the backend side of things by getting more used to Node and Express, and currently GraphQL.
-I'm enjoying GQL and I've been developing a few mini projects to get used to doing things with it.
+I'm enjoying GQL and I've been developing a few projects to get used to doing things all these technologies combined.
 <br>
 - Currently improving my skills in: JavaScript, CSS, GraphQL, PHP, Python, and more
 - I'm interested in learning more about: TypeScript, Microsoft Azure